Teens, Marijuana, and Depersonalization

-Depersonalization occurs after the first joint or months of using marijuana.
-A mild beginning feels like a “weird vertigo that just needs to be slept through.”
-An acute onset with the “annihilation of self” and a “dark abyss” leads to the Emergency Room.
-Sometimes depersonalization eases itself in a few days or weeks.
-But, unfortunately, it may often turn into long months or years of tormenting and treatment resistant chronic unreality and estrangement from oneself.
+Depersonalization can occur after the first joint or months of using marijuana.
+A mild beginning feels like “weird vertigo that just needs to be slept through.”
+Acute onset with the “annihilation of self” and a “dark abyss” can lead to the emergency room.
+Sometimes, depersonalization resolves itself in a few days or weeks.
+But, unfortunately, it often turns into months or years of torment.

-The relationships between depersonalization and marijuana are not clear.
+The relationship between depersonalization and marijuana is not clear.
 The specific cause of depersonalization is unknown.
 Marijuana does not directly cause depersonalization.
-The majority of people who use marijuana never experiences depersonalization.
-However, very many people with depersonalization develop it for the first time after using marijuana.
-Most frequently this happens during adolescence and young adulthood: between 12 and 28 years of age.
+The majority of people who use marijuana never experience depersonalization.
+However, many people with depersonalization develop it for the first time after using marijuana.
+This happens most frequently during adolescence and young adulthood, between 12 and 28 years of age.

-Marijuana is traditionally seen as a medium to explore personalization through gaining access to hidden parts of self or world.
+Marijuana is traditionally seen as a medium to explore personalization by gaining access to hidden parts of the self or world.
 Many marijuana-induced experiences balance on the edge of depersonalization.
 Cannabis might provoke the dissociation of “I” into "I"–acting, and "I"–observing these actions “as if from outside.”
 Marijuana blurs the boundaries between "I" and the world, and unpredictably toys with the senses, including depersonalization-related senses of reality, time, and space.
-Marijuana also powerfully affects anxiety, alleviating or increasing it sometimes to a psychotic level.
+Marijuana also powerfully affects anxiety, sometimes increasing anxiety to a psychotic level.

-Depersonalization is the negative form of personalization: Unreality of self in a removed and foggy world intensifies self-analysis that, in turn, increases the frightening experiences of detachment and a void.
+Depersonalization is the negative form of personalization: Unreality of self in a removed and foggy world intensifies self-analysis that, in turn, increases the frightening experiences of detachment.
 When teens with fragile personalization use marijuana that targets this personalization, depersonalization might emerge.

-And here comes marijuana–an easy and promising refuge from the adolescent trap between the shame to be “nobody as everyone” and even more shaming shame to “be different.”
-Marijuana seems a ticket to a club where, if not dreams come true, then at least pains fly away.
-However, for some teens this ticket might turn into a ticket to marijuana-induced depersonalization.
+And here comes marijuana–an easy and promising refuge from the adolescent trap between the shame to be “nobody as everyone” and the shame to “be different.”
+Marijuana seems like a ticket to a club where, if dreams don't come true, then at least pain flies away.
+However, for some teens, this ticket might turn into a ticket to marijuana-induced depersonalization.